mimecorg/vuido/README.md

 ## Documentation

-There is no documentation yet.
-You can find an example Vuido application in the `example/` directory.
+You can find the documentation of Vuido at [vuido.mimec.org](https://vuido.mimec.org/).

 ## Acknowledgements